jeromeCondere/coding_assignment/README.md

 # Coding assignment

 For Eclipse use "sbt eclipse" command in order to generate configuration files.
-With sbt do as usual: sbt run or sbt package then *scala* of the jar in the target folder
+With sbt do as usual: sbt run or sbt package then go to the target folder

 ## Exercise trait
 Each class that extends this trait must implement three methods: